This Day In Music: April 30

 April 30, 1931 ~ Oliver Albee La Farge, commonly known as folk singer, guitarist Peter La Farge, born ~ Emerged from New York's Greenwich Village folk scene, alongside the likes of Bob Dylan, Ramblin' Jack Elliott, Dave Van Ronk, and Pete Seeger.
 Mentored by Cisco Houston.
 Best known for The Ballad Of Ira Hayes.
 The song would later be notably covered by Johnny Cash on his 1964 Bitter Tears (Ballads Of The American Indian) album.
 Cash credited La Farge with inspiring the entire album, which also included the La Farge-penned As Long As The Grass Shall Grow, Custer, Drums, and White Girl ~ La Farge passed away in 1965

 April 30, 1930 ~ Oscar James Gibson, commonly known as R&B singer Bobby Marchan, born in Youngstown, Ohio, USA ~ Toured with Huey Piano Smith's unit the Clowns, sometimes taking over as lead singer and bandleader in place of Smith.
 Also recorded with Smith, including on The Rocking Pneumonia & The Boogie-Woogie Flu, Don't You Just Know It and Sea Cruise.
 As a solo artist Marchan is best known for 1960's There's Something On Your Mind and 1965's Get Down With It.
-The latter would be covered by Little Richard and reworked by glam rockers Slade to Get Down & Get With It, the band's first UK top 20 hit ~ Gibson passed away in 1999
+The latter would be covered by Little Richard and reworked by glam rockers Slade to Get Down & Get With It, their first UK top 20 hit ~ Gibson passed away in 1999

 April 30, 1923 ~ Jazz, cool jazz bassist, double bassist Percy Heath born in Wilmington, North Carolina, USA ~ Brother of saxophonist Jimmy Heath and drummer Albert Heath, with whom he formed the Heath Brothers.
 Best known as key member of the Modern Jazz Quartet for over four decades starting in the 1950s, an all-star ensemble especially acclaimed for albums such as Fontessa, Odds Against Tomorrow, Pyramid and Third Stream Music.
 Heath is also present on albums by Milt Jackson, Clifford Brown (Brownie Eyes), Sonny Rollins, Elmo Hope, Horace Silver, JJ Johnson, Thelonious Monk (Monk), Art Farmer (Evening In Casablanca), Dizzy Gillespie, Miles Davis (Round About Midnight), Jim Hall, Ray Charles (Ray Charles), Benny Golson, Gigi Gryce, Wes Montgomery (The Incredible Jazz Guitar Of Wes Montgomery), and Bud Powell ~ Heath passed away in 2005